fredrikekre/Runic.jl/README.md

 ### Spacing in listlike expressions

 Listlike expressions (tuples, function calls/definitions, array literals, etc.) use a consistent rule of no space before `,` and a single space after `,`.
-In single line expressions there is no trailing `,`.
-In multiline expressions there is a trailing `,`.
+Trailing commas are enforced for array/tuple literals (where adding another item is common) but optional for function/macro calls/definitions.
 Leading/trailing spaces are removed.
 Examples:

 ```diff
 -f(a,b)
 -(a,b)